vvvv/betadocs/Wiki/Learning/Tutorials/Writing Freeframe Plugins.md

 and one unofficial:
 * 1.0-Extended (by vvvv.org)

 <a href="http://freeframe.sourceforge.net/spec.html" class="extURL" target="_blank">Freeframes original 1.0 specification</a> is solely targeted at plugins for videomanipulation.
 With only minor extensions to that specification the framework is also suitable for plugins that do analysis on a video image and report back data found.
-The [Extended FreeFrame Specification](TODO INTERNALLINK:FreeFrameExtendedSpecification) describes all the additions to the 1.0 specification that allow plugins to not only receive simple value inputs but also receive and return spreads of values.
+The [Freeframe 1.0 Extended FreeFrame Specification](xref:068e0370-b538-4d72-b9dd-98c4effdfeb3) describes all the additions to the 1.0 specification that allow plugins to not only receive simple value inputs but also receive and return spreads of values.

 vvvv does not fully implement all functionality that freeframe offers: